ictr/covid19-outbreak-simulator/docs/_docs/models.md

     population can be divided into multiple subgroups with different parameters such as infectivity and susceptibility.
--   **Introduction of virus**: One or more virus carriers can be introduced to the population at the beginning of the simulation, after a period of self-quarantine, or continuously during the simulation (community infection).
+-   **Introduction of virus**: One or more virus carriers can be introduced to the population at the beginning of the simulation, after a period of self-quarantine, or during the simulation (community infection).
+    The introduction of virus can happen once or multiple times.
 -   **Spread of virus**: Infected individual might or might not show symptoms (asymptomatic cases), and have varying probability to infect others (determined by a random production number).
 The infectees are chosen by random although some groups can be more or less susceptible.
 Infection events are